+- Set the ignition button to Accessory or Run SEE IGNITION POSITIONS

+54

+- Set farthest left toggle to up position

-- Turn the Ignition Switch to Accessory or Run - SEE IGNITION POSITIONS ⇒ 48 - Go to settings on your device.
-Turn on Bluetooth and search for XUBT3. - 3.
-Select XUBT3 to pair your device - Once a device is paired to the vehicle it will automatically reconnect to your device. - If there is no device for the vehicle to connect to, it will automatically go into pairing mode to connect with another device.
+- Go to settings on your device.

+Turn on Bluetooth and search for WW-BT-VC.

+- Select WW-BT-VC to pair your device

+- Once a device is paired to the vehicle it will automatically reconnect to your device.

+- If there is no device for the vehicle to connect to, it will automatically go into pairing mode to connect with another device.

+- If pairing is unsuccessful "forget" user phone and start over